barr-israel/barrcodes/content/posts/1brc_part1/index.md

 The updated [flamegraph](flamegraph4.svg) shows 2 things:

 - Reading the file disappeared completely from the flamegraph
-- `position` is becoming a considerable bottleneck again(especially now that we are using it twice)
+- `position` is becoming a considerable bottleneck again (especially now that we are using it twice)

 The reason we can't see the reading itself at all is also part of the reason `position` takes such a long time now: there is no dedicated section of code for getting the bytes from the file into the program, it is done entirely during page faults, which are attributed to the assembly instructions that cause the faults.
 These instructions would mostly be inside `position`, since it is the first to touch any line of text.

-> [!Note] Page Faults
+> [!NOTE] Page Faults
 > As I explained before, `mmap` does not actually copy the entire file into memory, it just makes it appear to be in memory.
-> When the program tries to access a part of the file, the CPU detects that the memory page(a small section of memory, 4KiB unless using huge pages) containing the accessed address is not mapped for the process, and causes a page fault, which pauses the program and transfers control to the OS to handle it.
+> When the program tries to access a part of the file, the CPU detects that the memory page (a small section of memory, 4KiB unless using huge pages) containing the accessed address is not mapped for the process, and causes a page fault, which pauses the program and transfers control to the OS to handle it.
-> The page fault is handled by the operating system, which copies the missing page from the file into memory if it is not already in the page cache, points the process' page table at the page that was just read(or was already in the page cache), and then control can be given back to the program, which will read the value as if nothing happened.
+> The page fault is handled by the operating system, which copies the missing page from the file into memory if it is not already in the page cache, points the process' page table at the page that was just read (or was already in the page cache), and then control can be given back to the program, which will read the value as if nothing happened.
 > In this case, the file is always in the page cache because of a previous warm-up run when the performance is measured.
 Measuring the performance with a cold cache shows a significant increase in run time.

 ## memchr - 26.1 seconds